Will Arnett: Marriages and family

-Arnett began dating Amy Poehler in 2000, several years after their initial encounter in 1996 when he saw her in an Upright Citizens Brigade performance.
-Arnett and Poehler married on August 29, 2003, and had two sons together.
-The first son was born on October 25, 2008 and their second son was born in August 2010.
+Arnett began dating Amy Poehler in 2000, four years after their initial encounter in 1996 when he saw her in an Upright Citizens Brigade performance.
+Arnett and Poehler married on August 29, 2003, and have two sons together.
+Their first son was born on October 25, 2008, and their second son was born in August 2010.
 Arnett and Poehler separated amicably in September 2012.
-In April 2014, Arnett filed for divorce, citing irreconcilable differences.
-Their divorce was finalized in July 2016.